 Nickel, graphite, manganese and cobalt.
 For these are also important.
 That’s Spangenberger says.
 He means especially cobalt.
 For that’s the most expensive material in EV batteries.
 It’s one reason the batteries are the costliest part of an electric vehicle.

 30 minutes and room temperature can suffice for recycling

-A key finding of the new study was that the hydrometallurgical process can be carried out at room temperature.
+A key finding of the new study was that the hydrometallurgical process.
+For if it can be carried out at room temperature.
 This is something that has not been previously tested before.
-It can yield major benefits in the form of reducing environmental impacts and lower costs for recycling the batteries.
-The process can also be carried out significantly quicker than previously thought.
+It can yield major benefits.
+Especially in the form of reducing environmental impacts.
+In addition, lower costs for recycling the batteries.
+The process can also be carried out significantly quicker.
+I mean than previously thought.

 Continued optimization crucial for the field

-If the recycling of electric car batteries is to reach the volumes required for the future, the costs must be radically reduced.
+If the recycling of electric car batteries is to reach the volumes it needs help.
+Especially required for the future.
+For the costs must be radically reduced.
 Improving the processes is, therefore, a crucial challenge.

-An example of this is visible in connection to a new trend that has spread among the producers of EV batteries – solid-state batteries.
-These batteries contain significantly more different metals, which makes recycling much harder.
+An example of this is visible in connection to a new trend.
+One that has spread among the producers.
+I mean of EV batteries.
+For that’s solid-state batteries.
+These batteries contain significantly more different metals.
+Those which makes recycling much harder.